 - Ling & Ting: Not Exactly the Same! by Grace Lin.
 Ling and Ting are twins.
-But does that mean they're alike in every way?

-- Picture Day Perfection

-by Deborah Diesen.
-A

-boy tries his hardest to

-make picture day great,

-but between a bad hair day and a

-wrinkly shirt, his efforts don't go

-exactly as planned.
+But does that mean they're alike in every way? - Picture Day Perfection by Deborah Diesen.
+A boy tries his hardest to make picture day great, but between a bad bain but between a bad hair day and a wrinkly shirt, his efforts don't go exactly as planned.